kristofer/kg/README.md

 # kg Emacs

-The small functional Emacs in Go
+A small functional Emacs in Go

 kg Emacs is inspired by Atto Emacs (by Hugh Barney), MicroEmacs, Nano, Pico and his earlier project known as Perfect Emacs [1].